NiclasSvensson/Snake/README.md

 ./app
 ```

-# Apple sprite
+# Sprites

 The apple sprite is created by Kido Tsubomi in Piskel and can be found [here](https://www.piskelapp.com/p/agxzfnBpc2tlbC1hcHByEwsSBlBpc2tlbBiAgICQ8oKrCww/view).
+The gras sprite is created by epic gamer in Piskel and can be found [here](https://www.piskelapp.com/p/agxzfnBpc2tlbC1hcHByEwsSBlBpc2tlbBiAgIDQ5eHJCgw/view).
 All other game art was created by me.